 Is there anything else I can do to help my arthritis?

 Once you lose cartilage, there is no non-surgical way to get it back.
 But, all is not lost.
 The interaction between arthritis and pain is complex, and there are a few things you can do to help with your pain, even if you have bad arthritis.
 One way to decrease the pain in your joint is by decreasing inflammation which can be done with a cortisone shot.
+I frequently offer them to my patients with arthritis where I practice in Colorado Springs.
 Some people can get by for years on cortisone shots alone.
 Also, while difficult, a loss in weight can sometimes be a godsend to your joints both by decreasing the mechanical force, and lowering inflammation.
 Lastly, your joints were meant to move, keeping them in motion and pursuing moderate exercise will help keep your joints healthy.